gagginaspinnata/yc-api/README.md

 Import the module with `var yc-api = require('yc-api')`.

-In the new es6 fashon `import yc_-pi from yc-api`.
+In the new es6 fashon `import yc-pi from yc-api`.

---

 ###get\_top\_stories\_id(cb)

 This take the top stories (IDs) from YC and return them into the callback.

---

 ###get_story(url,cb)
 Takes an *url* as argument and return into the callback a **JSON** object containing the story.